OpenBB-finance/OpenBB/website/content/_index.md

 ---

-## Available menus within the OpenBB Terminal
+## Available Menus Within the OpenBB Terminal

 There is a large collection of (sub) menus available.
 Here, the asset class and other menus are described.
 To find a detailed description and explanation of its usage for each menu, click on the corresponding link to visit the introduction page.